-But… things are changing: dare to publicly criticize romance literature, and violent reaction is sure to follow.
+But…things have changed: dare to publicly criticize romance literature, and violent reaction is sure to follow.
 Why?
 Because so many people read it.
 And why?
-Because the frustrating emptiness of the consumer dream, crass vulgarity, self-absorption, rudeness and increasing violence (either real or depicted in films, on television, in video games, video clips and music) have us craving stories that end happily; and the pure fantasy of the romance genre does the job perfectly.
+Because the frustrating emptiness of the consumer dream, crass vulgarity, self-absorption, rudeness, and increasing violence (either real or depicted in films, on television, in video games, video clips, and music) have us craving stories that end happily; and the pure fantasy of the romance genre does the job perfectly.

 In romances, reality is suspended.
 Suddenly we’re (vicariously) living out a perfect passion with a perfect mate, and the positive feelings we receive from a fantasy lover let us know we’re pretty perfect too.
 Not only that: romance books provide us with the thrill of falling in love over and over again — don’t many romance readers and writers admit they’re “addicted” to romances, that they’re “in love” with the heroes or heroines?
 And because it’s all fantasy, there’s no risk involved either.

-The fantasy aspect of modern romances is even more apparent when heroes and heroines aren’t “real life” characters — and here, I include the plethora of gorgeous, lonely, sensitive and loving billionaires, or egalitarian Arab sheiks.
+The fantasy aspect of modern romances is even more apparent when heroes and heroines aren’t “real life” characters — and here, I include the plethora of gorgeous, lonely, sensitive, and loving billionaires, or egalitarian Arab sheiks.
 Why stop there?
-Romances now have werewolves, angels, ghosts, witches, fairies, dragons and powerful beings from distant and improbable planets as leading characters.
+Romances now have werewolves, angels, ghosts, witches, fairies, dragons, and powerful beings from distant and improbable planets as leading characters.
 No matter.
-Their attraction and purpose remains the same: triggering (albeit temporarily) the ecstatic love state.
+Their attraction and purpose remain the same: triggering (albeit temporarily) the ecstatic love state.

 Some romances are excellently written by very talented writers, and they’re entertaining and intelligent.
 Nonetheless, their unreality keeps us in Neverland’s eternal childhood, rubbing elbows with Peter Pan and Tinker Bell because… let’s admit it… perfect people like those heroes and heroines just don’t exist.
 Perfect romance doesn’t either, as the nerve-rattling divorce rate and statistics on domestic violence show: according to the American Bar Association, approximately 1.3 million women and 835,000 men were physically assaulted by an intimate partner in the United States in 2000; 1,247 women and 440 men were killed by an intimate partner; and 1,006,970 women, 370,990 men are stalked annually.